 I was still feeling decent a mile later when I saw Mel coming the other direction—meaning that she was only two miles behind and that she was going to do the first half in sub-two hours.
 (In fact, she did it in 1h59m.)
 She did yell to me that she was “going to be slower in the second half.”

 Sure, I thought, but how much?
 I figured to be slower in the second half too, but hopefully by only a couple minutes much like my first and seventh marathons of the last month.

 As it would turn out, that would be wildly optimistic.

 Firstly, I could tell that one of my toes was blistering and also jamming against the front of the shoes.
+(Unfortunately, this resulted in having four blackened toenails that I’d have for the rest of the year.)
 Maybe, I thought, I hadn’t tightened the shoe laces quite enough.